kkomelin/laravel-translatable-string-exporter/README.md

 The command with the "es,bg,de" parameter passed will create es.json, bg.json, de.json files with translatable strings or update the existing files in the `resources/lang` folder of your project.

+### Find untranslated lines

+The easiest out-of-the-box way to find untranslated lines is to search for entries with the same string for original and translated.
+You can do this in the most editors using regex.

+In PhpStorm, you can use this pattern: `"([^"]*)": "\1"`

 ## License & Copyright

 MIT, (c) 2018 Konstantin Komelin